 Number Eight: Yaya Touré

 When I look this team, I realise it’s made up of players from countries who don’t even have recognised rugby teams.
-Belgium, Germany, Portugal, Serbia and now Ivory Coast… Imagine having Belgium and Germany in the Six Nations, on this evidence they could be pretty good… Anyway, here is the last pick, and again it’s a bit of a no brainer.
-When Yaya Touré goes on one of his defence-splitting runs, it is hard not to imagine him doing the same from the back of a scrum.
+Belgium, Germany, Portugal, Serbia and now Ivory Coast.
+Imagine having Belgium and Germany in the Six Nations – on this evidence they could be pretty good… Anyway, here is the last pick, and again it’s a bit of a no brainer.
+When Yaya goes on one of his defence-splitting runs, it is hard not to imagine him doing the same from the back of a scrum.
 While some of this team might be hitting the weights for a Rocky-esque montage, Yaya simply needs to keep on doing what he’s been doing for years in the Premier League.
-Billy Vunipola ran through players for fun during the Six Nations this year, and I would say that the giant and hugely strong Touré is more than capable of doing the same.
+Billy Vunipola has run through players for fun throughout his career, and I would say that the giant and hugely strong Touré is more than capable of doing the same.
 The ground will shake.

 Rugby player he kind of reminds me of: Billy Vunipola (England)